-You might think i’m joking, but i’m dead serious.
-I actually believe that you should consider your financial future when selecting a mate.
-(I can see your eyes roll from here.)
-I’m not saying it's the ONLY thing to consider, or that you should forgo love and all that!
-But, if you are not good with money, I would highly prioritize that in your mate selection process.
-(Yeah..your parents were right about that.)
+I'm not saying it's the ONLY thing to consider, or that you should forgo love and all that!
+But, if you're not good with money, I would highly prioritize that in your mate selection process.
+(Yup…your parents were right about that.)

-So stop cheating yourself, and start your damn bookkeeping today!
-(Sorry, I get excited.)
-I use Quicken.
-And as of writing this (on 4/30/19) I am not getting a fee for saying that.
+So stop cheating yourself, and start your damn personal bookkeeping today!
+(I get excited.)
+I personally use Quicken Home & Business.
+And as of writing this, I am not getting a fee for saying that.
 I literally have used it for over 20 years now.

 A Few Additional Resources